zigbee-alliance/distributed-compliance-ledger/README-DEV.md

   - add `(cosmos_proto.scalar) = "cosmos.AddressString"` annotation for all fields with address/account type (such as `signer` or `owner`).
   - fix types if needed in `proto/<module>/<entity>.proto` files
     - Note1: `unit64` will be returned as string if the output is a JSON format.
 So, it's better to use `uint64` only when it's really `uint64`.
-    - Note2: for `uint16` type: use `int32` during starport scaffolding, and add custom validation (annotations above) to check the lower and upper bounds.
+    - Note2: for `uint16` type: use `int32` during ignite scaffolding, and add custom validation (annotations above) to check the lower and upper bounds.
-    - Note3: for `uint32` type: use `int32` during starport scaffolding, then replace it by `uint32` in .proto files, re-generate the code and fix compilation errors.
+    - Note3: for `uint32` type: use `int32` during ignite scaffolding, then replace it by `uint32` in .proto files, re-generate the code and fix compilation errors.
-  - build proto (for example `starport chain build`).
+  - build proto (for example `ignite chain build`).
 Fix compilation errors if any.
   - generate openapi docs from proto using (`scripts/dcl-swagger-gen.sh`).
 It's recommended to run from container built from [Dockerfile](scripts/Dockerfile)

   - **Note1**: colons (`:`) are part of subject-id in PKI module, but colons are not allowed in gRPC REST URLs by default.
     `allow_colon_final_segments=true` should be used as a workaround.
     So, make sure that `runtime.AssumeColonVerbOpt(false)` in `/x/pki/types/query.pb.gw.go`.
     It's usually sufficient to revert the generated changes in `/x/pki/types/query.pb.gw.go`.
-  - **Note2**: move `compliance_info.pb.go` and `compliance_history_item.pb.go` to `types/compliance` and adjust the import in other places accordingly.
     It may be easier just to revert changes in all  `*.pb.go` files not affected by your changes in `.proto`
-  - **Note3**: `starport chain build` needs to be called only if you made manual changes in `.proto` files.
+  - **Note3**: `ignite chain build` needs to be called only if you made manual changes in `.proto` files.
-    There is no need to call `starport chain build` again once all errors and adjustments above are done.
+    There is no need to call `ignite chain build` again once all errors and adjustments above are done.
 It's sufficient just to build the project via usual ways (such as `make build`)
 - Add static validation for new messages:
   - Call `validator.Validate(msg)` in `ValidateBasic` methods for all generated messages
   - Add additional checks to `ValidateBasic` that do not depend on the state (key-value) and order of transactions